 or a relative path starting with ./

-to download compressed sequence data for accessionID SRR8203771.
+Use fastq-dump using the flag --gzip to download compressed sequence data for accessionID SRR8203771.

-This should take a minute or two, and afterwards you can use ls
+This should take a minute or two, and afterwards you can use ls to verify you have a .fastq.gz file.

 In order to actually put the sequencing reads into the places we think they ‘belong’ in the genome, we need to actually have a reference for what the genome looks like.
 This is what the reference genome is: a long string of nucleotide characters.
 A sequence read mapper then compares individual sequencing reads to the reference, and determines optimum placement based on character matches.
 The output of this process is a sequence alignment map (SAM) file.

-retrieve_SRA.sh
+retrieve_SRA.sh script

-directory of the class repository.
+conveniently located in your alignment directory of the class repository.
 Read through the

 script to get an idea of how you expect it to work.
-Then, retrieve accession NC_012920.1 using the script.In order for the reference to be used, we need to generate accessory index files using a tool called bwa
+Then, retrieve accession NC_012920.1 using the script.In order for the reference to be used, we need to generate accessory index files using a tool called bwa.

 Luckily, this tool is pre-installed on Rivanna, through a module that we can turn on using a set of

-commands called module load
+commands called module load.

-by itself in the command-line again.
+by entering module load bwa.
+Then, enter bwa by itself in the command-line again.
 What happens?Note: Different software often runs in different ways, e.g. one might run such as

 `

-.
+We want to use bwa index.
 With most tools, entering it with no arguments or commands will give

 an error, and tell us how to use it.
-Enter bwa index
+Enter bwa index to see how it wants to be ran.
+Then, use it

 to generate the index files for our reference fasta file (MT_reference.fasta).

-to align the sequencing reads to the reference.
-Run bwa mem
+Next, we want to use bwa mem to align the sequencing reads to the reference.
+Run bwa mem to be

 prompted with how the program wants to be ran.
 The expected output is our sequence alignment map, or